The number 1 rule of Christianity (part 2)

 Too often, the message I’d received from fellow church-goers and many religious teachers in my first weeks as a Christian was who was or wasn’t doing wrong, who was or wasn’t going to heaven, and who was or wasn’t going to hell.

-Jesus did not instruct us to point out these people and focus on these things… He instructed us to love these people instead.
+Jesus did not instruct us to point out these people and condemn them… He instructed us to love these people instead.

 So when people see that being called Christianity, do you think they are seeing Jesus?